PersimMonMon/Amazon-Web-Clone-Practice/README.md

         Flaky Test = test that sometimes passes and sometimes fails

-        Mocks = lets us replace a method with a fake version
+        Mocks = lets us replace a method with a fake version Mock only lasts for 1 test

+        Integration Test = tests many units/pieces of code working together